frenetic-lang/frenetic/guide/NetCore-tutorial.md

 mininet> h3 iperf -c 10.0.0.3 -p 80
 ```

-The first command sets <code>iperf</code> to listen on port 80 on host H3.
-The
+The first command starts <code>iperf</code> listening for TCP traffic on H3,
-second initiates a TCP connection from H4 to 10.0.0.3:80 (H3, port 80).
-You
+port 80.
+The second initiates a TCP connection from H4 to 10.0.0.3:80 (H3,
-should see the following output:
+port 80).
+You should see the following output:
 ```
 mininet> h2 iperf -s -p 80 &
 ------------------------------------------------------------